szilardhegedus/hello-world/README.md

 # hello-world
+Hello,
-I'm a PL/SQL Developer and this is my "Hello world!" repository.
+I'm Szilard Hegedus and I'm a PL/SQL Developer.
+This is my first "Hello world!" repository.